Roll20/roll20-api-scripts/Its A Trap/README.md

 ###### Updates

+_3.3_
+* The trap creation wizard has been reorganized into groups of related properties.
+Some properties have been renamed.
+* There is a new Set Trigger property that allows you to set the trap's trigger either to the trap's token itself, or a set of closed polygonal paths on the GM layer.

 _3.2_
 * Fixed 'noticed undefined' bug in passive perception.
 * Traps' type property is now a text input instead of a predefined list.